jesscss/jess/docs/variables.md

 }
 ```

-When converting Less to Jess, Jess hoists variables.
+When converting Less to Jess, Jess hoists variables (maybe?)